RightToAskOrg/righttoask-docs/api-client-brainstorm.md

 * Click on a Topic and be directed to the `Main Screen` filtered by the selected Topic
 * Add a User, MP or Committee to your following list via their `Account Screen`

+* *Question: The person's own view of their account screen will have extra info, i.e. the lists of things and people they're following, which a third-party's view of their account screen doesn't see.
+It's possible we should think of these as two different screens, or perhaps as the read version and the edit version of a screen.   *

 &nbsp;

 [To Top](#screens)
 ___
 ## 5. Settings Screen

-* *Question: Can electorates be modified after registration?*
+* *Question: Can electorates be modified after registration?
+VT: I think probably yes, though it's a shame to have a verified account change its electorate without that being verified.*

 ```
 1. POST /api/user/verify
 ```
 An MP can provide their government email address (`@aph.gov.au`, `@parliament.vic.gov.au`...), which will be sent an email with a token they can use to verify their identity.

-* *Question: Does the email send a token that is to be entered into the app for verification, or is it simply a link in their email inbox they have to click on which communicates with our server?*
+* *Question: Does the email send a token that is to be entered into the app for verification, or is it simply a link in their email inbox they have to click on which communicates with our server?
+VT: I'm inclined to discourage link-clicking and suggest we send people a token/PIN to type in to the app, though I acknowledge this is more work for the user.
+This is a fairly standard workflow that most people will have done for other apps.*

 ```
 {